All Episodes

 And David Weiss has not explained to anyone's satisfaction why, if he had the authority to bring the charges, he didn't bring the case that his own office approved.

-And I think that's why you see today, Kevin McCarthy on Fox News writing a very poignant op-ed saying, I smell a cover-up.
+And I think that's why you see today Kevin McCarthy on Fox News writing a very poignant op-ed saying, I smell a cover-up.

 So this is an IRS document from early 22 that Delaware U.S. Attorney David Weiss's office signed off on to bring felony tax evasion charges against Hunter Biden.

-This stretch back to 2014.
+This stretched back to 2014.

-Now, a lot of the statute of limitations on these years are have passed, John, since this point.
+Now, a lot of the statute of limitations on these years have passed, John, since this point.

-Um, and these whistleblowers are saying that they believe that this was slow walked on purpose for that reason.
+And these whistleblowers are saying that they believe that this was slow walked on purpose for that reason.

 What's your thoughts?

-Well, listen, we know the retolling agreements.
+Well, listen, we know there were tolling agreements.

 I couldn't get them to bring the charges.